NextJS Quick Start Guide

 Overview

-✓ Build pages using the Universal Visual Editor (UVE)
+Configuring your site to integrate with the Universal Visual Editor (UVE)

 Prerequisites

-.Node.js & npm/yarn: Ensure you have Node.js installed.
+Node.js & npm: Ensure you have Node.js installed.

-Basic Knowledge: Familiarity with Next.js fundamentals and REST/API concepts.
+Basic Knowledge: Familiarity with Next.js fundamentals and REST API concepts.

-Step 2: Create Your Next.js Project
+Step 1: Create Your Next.js Application

 Use the official dotCMS Next.js sample site as a template to create your Next.js application locally.
-Navigate to the directory you want to install the Next.js application in and run the command below, this will create a Next.js application called my-dotcms-app.
+Navigate to the directory you want to install the Next.js application in and run the command below, this will create a Next.js application called my-dotcms-app

 npx create-next-app my-dotcms-app --example https://github.com/dotCMS/core/tree/main/examples/nextjs